sourcegraph/handbook/content/product/product_management/deprecation_process.md

 ## Notifying customers

-Beyond just publishing the blog post, and effort should be made to notify customers that the deprecation will occur.
-This can be done in different ways, and it depends on how impactful the deprecation will be.
+Beyond just publishing the blog post, and effort should be made to notify customers that the deprecation will occur (note that this should follow the [normal guidelines for communicating with customers](index.md#talking-to-customers-and-stakeholders)).
+How you communicate can be done in different ways, and it depends on how impactful the deprecation will be.
 Some possibilities include:

 - Updating product documentation
 - Marking the feature in-product with a warning/link to the blog post